Sage Tea Benefits and Side Effects

 Sage Tea Pregnancy

-Scientists have linked high concentrations of thujone to high blood pressure and miscarriages.
-As such, institutes such as the American Pregnancy Association recommend against drinking Sage Tea while pregnant.
+Experts have discovered that too much thujone can result in high blood pressure and miscarriages.
+It is no surprise, then, that the American Pregnancy Association advises against drinking Sage Tea while pregnant.

 Does Sage Tea Have Caffeine?